4x1md/de5000_lcr_py/README.md

 ![DE-5000](https://raw.githubusercontent.com/4x1md/de5000_lcr_py/master/images/de-5000_ut61e.jpg)

-An experiment showed that the answer is yes.
-Yhe IR receiver which comes with UT61E can be used to read data from DE-500.
+An experiment showed that the IR receiver which comes with UT61E will work fine for reading data from DE-5000.
+They are not compatible mechanically but if the IR receiver is placed carefully at about 5-10 cm from the LCR meter, the reception is stable.
 I'm quite sure that it will work with other DER DE multimeters too.
-They are not compatible mechanically but when the IR receiver is placed at about 5-10 cm from the LCR meter, the reception is quite stable.

 ## DE-5000 protocol

 The meter uses Cyrustek ES51919 chipset which is also used in other LCR meters.
-There is no official information about it I could found.
-My only source was [ES51919 protocol description](https://sigrok.org/wiki/Multimeter_ICs/Cyrustek_ES51919) and [ES51919 driver](https://github.com/merbanan/libsigrok/blob/master/src/lcr/es51919.c) in [sigrok project](https://sigrok.org/wiki/Main_Page).
+I could'nt find any official information about it and my only source was [ES51919 protocol description](https://sigrok.org/wiki/Multimeter_ICs/Cyrustek_ES51919) and [ES51919 driver](https://github.com/merbanan/libsigrok/blob/master/src/lcr/es51919.c) in [sigrok project](https://sigrok.org/wiki/Main_Page).
 They did a very good job on reverse engineering!

 Each packet contains 17 bytes.